 Breakfast is served at the Middle school and High School every day.
 Prices are $1.60 or $ .30 reduced price.

-If anyone is interested in working in the cafeteria for Chartwells at Springfield SD, the hours coincide with your child’s schedule and it is a great group of people to work with.
-If interested, please contact Gail Hollenbeck at information below.
-Hope to see you.
+**If anyone is interested in working in the cafeteria for Chartwells K12 at Springfield SD the hours coincide with your child’s schedule and it is a great group of people to work with.
+If interested, please apply online at www.compassgroupcareers.com.

 Director of Dining Services

 - Lunch Menus

 We have great news!
 We have completed the setup for your school district’s mySchoolBucks website.
 As a reminder, mySchoolBucks provides a number of key features you will find beneficial including: